 Press Release Details

-Cogent Biosciences Announces Positive Lead-In Data from Ongoing Phase 3 PEAK Trial Evaluating Bezuclastinib in Combination with Sunitinib in Patients with Gastrointestinal Stromal Tumors (GIST)
+Cogent Biosciences to Host Investor Webcast to Discuss Lead-In Data Being Presented at ASCO from the Ongoing Phase 3 PEAK Trial in Patients with Gastrointestinal Stromal Tumors (GIST)

 About Cogent Biosciences, Inc.

 Cogent Biosciences is a biotechnology company focused on developing precision therapies for genetically defined diseases.
 The most advanced clinical program, bezuclastinib, is a selective tyrosine kinase inhibitor that is designed to potently inhibit the KIT D816V mutation as well as other mutations in KIT exon 17.
 KIT D816V is responsible for driving systemic mastocytosis, a serious disease caused by unchecked proliferation of mast cells.
 Exon 17 mutations are also found in patients with advanced gastrointestinal stromal tumors (GIST), a type of cancer with strong dependence on oncogenic KIT signaling.
 In addition to bezuclastinib, the Cogent Research Team is developing a portfolio of novel targeted therapies to help patients fighting serious, genetically driven diseases initially targeting FGFR2 and ErbB2.
 Cogent Biosciences is based in Waltham, MA and Boulder, CO.
 Visit our website for more information at www.cogentbio.com.
 Follow Cogent Biosciences on social media: Twitter and LinkedIn.
 Information that may be important to investors will be routinely posted on our website and Twitter.